-Alberta Human Rights Act: Everything Employers Need to Know
+Alberta Human Rights Act: A 2026 Guide for Employers

 • Employer advice

-An employee in a wheelchair discussing work with a coworker
+An older woman employee in a wheelchair discussing work with a coworker.

 Olivia Cicchini